hd719/nextjs-monorepo/apps/cookbook/README.md

 ## Description

-- This is a simple cookbook application that allows my wife to store her recipes
+- This is a full-featured cookbook application that allows users to create, manage, and share recipes
-- All of her recipes are stored in a mdx file
+- Recipes are stored in a Supabase PostgreSQL database with full CRUD functionality
-- There is an auth section where she can login/logout and when she logs in she can add/edit/delete her recipes
+- Features authentication, admin dashboard, public recipe viewing, and responsive design

 ## Tech Stack

-- Next.js (with React, Typescript, and Tailwind CSS)
+- **Next.js 15** with React 19, TypeScript, and Tailwind CSS
-  - Using server actions
-- MDX for the recipes
-  - `@next/mdx` plugin for Next.js
+  - Server Actions for form handling
-- Shadcn component library (might switch this over to something else but for now it works, Pigment is another option)
+  - App Router with dynamic routing
-- Supabase for authentication and database (postgres)
+- **Supabase** for authentication and PostgreSQL database
-  - Was using NextAuth.js, Prisma, and Suppabase but I decided to use Suppabase for everything - might switch to Auth.js and Prisma later
+  - Row Level Security (RLS) policies
+  - Real-time subscriptions
+- **Shadcn/ui** component library with Radix UI primitives
+- **React Hook Form** with Zod validation
+- **Optimistic UI updates** for better UX

 ## Environment Variables